transferwise/pipelinewise/docs/connectors/taps/oracle.rst

 .. warning::

-    If you want to use Log-based Incremental Replication, you’ll also need to **grant additional permissions** to the ``pipelinewise`` user:
+    If you want to use Log-based Incremental Reproduction, you’ll also need to **grant additional permissions** to the ``pipelinewise`` user:

     * ``GRANT EXECUTE_CATALOG_ROLE TO PIPELINEWISE``

     * ``GRANT SELECT ANY TRANSACTION TO PIPELINEWISE``

     * ``GRANT SELECT ANY DICTIONARY TO PIPELINEWISE``

     * ``GRANT EXECUTE ON DBMS_LOGMNR TO PIPELINEWISE``

     * ``GRANT EXECUTE ON DBMS_LOGMNR_D TO PIPELINEWISE``

     * ``GRANT SELECT ON SYS.V_$DATABASE TO PIPELINEWISE``

     * ``GRANT SELECT ON SYS.V_$ARCHIVED_LOG TO PIPELINEWISE``

     * ``GRANT SELECT ON SYS.V_$LOGMNR_CONTENTS TO PIPELINEWISE``

     **If you’re using version 12 of Oracle**, you’ll also need to grant the